 The changes requested in this special action, in addition to season changes (July 1-August 15 and September 10-30) for community gillnet provided by the adoption of FP17-10 by the Federal Subsistence Board, would allow for a greater possibility of harvest of early-run Chinook Salmon through the community gillnet fishery.
-However, this harvest would only take place in the event that the State announces the OEG has been met, would require fish between 46 inches or 55 inches to be released, and would have a cap of 50 fish released or retained, thus providing some degree of conservation for the stock.
+However, this harvest would only take place in the event that the most current preseason forecast from the State projects the in-river run to be within or above the OEG, would require fish between 46 inches or 55 inches to be released, and would have a cap of 50 fish released or retained, thus providing some degree of conservation for the stock.
 The OEG is a range of 3,900 to 6,600 large (greater than 34 inches in length) early-run Chinook Salmon, and is counted as the number of fish estimated past the sonar at river mile 14 minus harvest.
 The lower end of the previous OEG range for early-run Chinook Salmon was met in 2014 and 2015, and the upper end exceeded in 2016 (Figure 3).
 The upper end of the new large fish goal range for early-run Chinook Salmon was exceeded in 2017.
 Harvest through the State's sport fishery was held at zero for the years 2013-2015 out of concern for the stock (Figure 11), but a small amount of harvest was permitted in 2016 (Pawluk 2018, pers. comm.) and harvest was permitted in 2017 after the upper end of the OEG was projected to be passed.
 The harvest of 50 fish under the current escapement pattern is unlikely to have detrimental effects on the run as a whole.
 Chinook Salmon in this portion of the drainage during this period of time are a mixture of the larger mainstem stock and smaller stocks from multiple tributaries.
 Given this, there are potential consequences to the smaller stocks if they are disproportionately captured.
 The 2017 community gillnet fishery caught and retained zero early-run Chinook Salmon.
 These changes related to early-run Chinook Salmon would provide additional harvest opportunities for Federally qualified subsistence users from the community of Ninilchik and would resolve the issues in current regulations for the community gillnet related to these fish.